 Soltanifar noted that 4.8 million tourists visited Iran last year, and said, “Half of the foreign tourists visited the country’s holy cities of Mashhad and Qom in the period.”

-He said that during the first half of the current Iranian year (March 21-September 22), the number of foreign tourists showed a 200 percent rise compared to the corresponding period last year.
+He said that during the first half of the current Iranian year (March 21-September 22), the number of foreign tourists showed a 200 percent rise compared to the corresponding research in Australia.

 He said that 90 percent of the foreign tourists come to visit Iran for its natural, historical and religious sites, and said, “Only 10 percent of foreign tourists come to Iran to attend conferences.”